The Important Artists and Works of Art for Art's Sake

 No work is a better example of Whistler's artistic stance.
 Perhaps for that reason, it became the subject of legal dispute after Whistler sued the noted critic John Ruskin for attacking the painting as worthless and poorly executed.
 While Whistler won the case, he received only a single farthing in settlement, and his legal fees contributed to his subsequent bankruptcy.
 Despite this Pyrrhic victory, Whistler's defense played a key role in establishing the principles of art as an entirely liberated pursuit disconnected from all conventions of society, politics, or morality, which would be important to the development of modernism.
 Art critic James Jones notes that Whistler described a painting as "an arrangement of light, form and colour," an emphasis which predicts, for example, the movement of Abstract Expressionism in the mid-twentieth century.

-Oil on panel - Detroit Institute of Arts, Detroit, Michigan
+Oil on panel - The Detroit Institute of Arts, Detroit, Michigan

 Harmony in Blue and Gold: The Peacock Room